zirachw/Tubes1_Rudal-Sekeloa-Reloaded/README.md

-# Rudal Sekeloa- - Reloaded 💀
+# Rudal Sekeloa - Reloaded 💀
 A repository contains 4 Bots (1 main and 3 alternatives) in `C# (.net)` using `Java` game engine that implement various Greedy algorithms in [**Tank Royale Robocode**](https://robocode-dev.github.io/tank-royale/) with the goal of winning the game.

 ---